Code-Institute-Submissions/BaxtersMS1/README.md

 - I used Lighthouse in Chrome Devtools to check for site performance, accessibility and best practices.
 Results: Performance 72, Accessibility 92, Best Practices 86 and SEO 91.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 &amp; iPhoneX.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- During the development process I realised by commit messages were not descriptive or frequent enough.
+I realised this around commit number 15 and from that point on I provided more frequent and descriptive commits.
+- During the development I realised that I needed to put my README assets in a separate folder for security reasons as we don&#39;t want to deploy them.

+**Accessibility Testing:**

+- Where icons were used I included the included the class aria-hidden=&quot;true&quot; so as not to confuse screen readers.
+- Where possible I added \&lt;span\&gt; with a sr-only class and text for screen readers.
+The text will not be displayed on a regular screen.
+- While using [Wave](https://wave.webaim.org/) to test the accessibility of the site I discovered some errors including missing labels on the contact us table and skipped h tags which I rectified.
+- I also used alt tags on images where possible (the owner images on the About Us page).

+**Usability Testing:**

+- Where links were used to external sources such as social media links in the footer I included target\_blank to ensure these pages opened in a separate window so the user doesn&#39;t completely leave our page.

+**Responsiveness Testing:**

+- I used Bootstrap across the application to ensure that the pages were responsive on all devices.
+I this this across devices and also using Dev tools.

 **Bugs Solved**

 - The map on the Contact page was pushing into the footer on mobile devices.
 I rectified this by adjusting the height of the contents in the container.
 I also hid the map on smaller devices.
 - I encountered a horizontal scrollbar during testing.
 On investigation it related to the container size of the footer of each page.
 I fixed the bug by altering the margin of the container so that the contents did not overflow.

+**Further work to be done**

+- Currently when the modal on the Services page to &quot;book an appointment&quot; is clicked, the popup does not go anywhere.
+In a future development project I would correct this.
+I will also create a confirmation pop-up for users to let them know that their request has been submitted.
+- Similarly when the form on the Contact page is submitted it does not do anything.
+I will correct this by creating a pop-up thanking users for submitting the form.
+This will ensure a good user experience.

 **De­­ployment**